 Revisit the incredible array of exhibits previously shown at the FIeld Museum.
 Learn more below.

-Exhibition ran from Oct 22 2005 - Mar 26 2006.
 Nature’s most violent cataclysm was vividly described by Pliny the Younger, who survived the eruption of Vesuvius in 79 AD.
-Untold numbers were buried in its volcanic debris, and a vibrant, cosmopolitan society vanished overnight.